Asian pacific american network

 Our Mission

-The Asian Pacific American Network (APAN) is dedicated to addressing the concerns and issues of the Asian Pacific Islander Desi American (APIDA) faculty, staff, and students in higher education.
+The Asian Pacific American Network (APAN) is dedicated to addressing the concerns and issues of the Asian, Pacific Islander, and Desi/South Asian American (APIDA) faculty, staff, and students in higher education.
 Our purpose is to provide community, professional development, networking, and affirmation of identity for APIDA professionals.
 APAN represents APIDA issues and advocates for programs, services, research, and actions within the leadership of the Coalition for Multicultural Affairs and ACPA: College Student Educators International.

 who we are